resistics/resistics/docs/source/introduction.rst

 Resistics
 ~~~~~~~~~
-Resistics is a native python3 package for the processing of magnetotelluric data.
+Resistics is a native Python 3 package for the processing of magnetotelluric data.
 The code is based on standard processing techniques.
 The processing methodology is as follows:

-- Windowing of time series data
+- Windowing of timeseries data
-- Fourier transform of windowed time series data
+- Fourier transform of windowed timeseries data
 - For a set of evaluation frequencies, calculate out relevant auto power and cross power spectra for each window
 - Use auto power and cross power spectra from across all windows to estimate impedance tensor components for each evaluation frequency by using robust regression
 - Decimation and repeat

-Resistics currently supports the reading in of ATS, SPAM and Phoenix data and has an internal data format too, which is simply based on numpy save.
-However, Resistics does not yet support the calibration of Phoenix data as the Phoenix calibration file format is not yet supported.
+Resistics currently supports the reading in of ATS, SPAM and Phoenix data and has an internal data format too, which is simply based on the python numpy library.
+However, resistics does not yet support the Phoenix calibration file format, though ASCII calibration files can be used.

-Whilst other codes exist, Resistics was written for the following purpose:
+Whilst other codes exist, resistics was written for the following purpose:

 - Be an easy-to-use, native Python code for processing magnetotelluric data
 - Allow seamless integration of different data types including: ATS, SPAM, Phoenix and ASCII